Yasmeen-Begum/RagAssitant/README.md

-# 📘 RAG-Based Technical Documentation Assistant
+a# RAG-Based Technical Documentation Assistant

 A state-of-the-art **Retrieval-Augmented Generation (RAG)** system equipped with a **self-corrective LangGraph workflow**, custom document ingestion, query classification, real-time citation tracking, short-term session memory, and web search fallbacks.
 Built for the **Express Analytics AI/ML Engineer Intern Take-Home Assignment**.

 ---

-## 🚀 Key Features & Architectural Highlights
+##  Key Features & Architectural Highlights

 1. **Self-Corrective LangGraph Workflow**: Implemented as a stateful cyclic graph with multiple intelligent nodes that dynamically grade retrieved documents and, if needed, cycle back to rewrite queries with alternate keyword variants up to a strict retry limit.
 2. **Multi-Source Ingestion Pipeline**: Ingests files (Markdown, Text) and public HTML web pages (URLs).
 Content is parsed and stripped of boilerplate tags using `BeautifulSoup` and loaded dynamically.